-As a global industry leader, we recognize our ability to create a positive impact for our associates, customers, suppliers and communities.
-Throughout 2021, we advanced our environmental, social and governance (ESG) strategy across our four pillars - People & Culture, Innovation & Environment, Community Engagement and Governance & Integrity.
+In 2022, we continued to advance our environmental, social and governance (ESG) strategy across our four pillars - People & Culture, Innovation & Environment, Community Engagement and Governance & Integrity.
 These pillars are aligned with the following UN Sustainable Development Goals: Good Health & Wellbeing, Quality Education, Industry, Innovation and Infrastructure, Reduced Inequalities, and Responsible Consumption and Production.